zkoss/keikai-blog/blog/_posts/2020-06-05-budget-merge.markdown

 ```
 [Code sample on GitHub](https://github.com/keikai/dev-ref/blob/master/src/main/java/io/keikai/devref/usecase/budget/BudgetComposer.java#L89)

-The “getBudgetEntry” method is where we extract data from the sheets.
+The `getBudgetEntry` method is where we extract data from the sheets.
 We simply iterate over the range rows with a for loop.

-Inside of this loop, we iterate over the columns and retrieve the values of the cells one by one using “cellRange.getCellValue()”.
+Inside of this loop, we iterate over the columns and retrieve the values of the cells one by one using `cellRange.getCellValue()`.

 For each of these rows, we create a new BudgetEntry object and return the list of entry generated as result of this method.